jfndi/DesignPatternsInCpp/README.md

 	of implementing a single algorithm directly, code receives run-time instructions as to which in a family of algorithms to use.
 	Strategy lets the algorithm vary independently from clients that use it

+	* Template method:
+	Template Method is a behavioral design pattern that defines the skeleton of an algorithm in the superclass but lets subclasses override specific steps of the algorithm without changing its structure.